Last Updated on August 30, 2020 by Michael Brockbank

 Devote fans can make all the difference in sales, leads and online reputation.
 You create these by essentially giving your target audience exactly what they want…or at least close to it.

 A good example of this aspect is Apple.
 A large portion of the “new” technology in the iPhone X has been around for several years – such as wireless charging.
-However, Apple fans will remain devote to Apple even though certain technologies are already featured in many products since 2015.
+However, Apple fans will remain devoted to Apple even though certain technologies are already featured in many products since 2015.

 Personally, I am a fan of L2 on YouTube.
 Not only does Scott Galloway fill his videos with marketing facts, but his mannerism and sense of humor resonate for me.
 And this is effective targeting.